texcoffier/StoX/README.md

     So it is possible to add filters to recognize control sequences as clear screen.

+Some hooks where added over the basic framework:

+  * `remove` is called when an item is removed.
+    So to remove an item: `block.call('remove', item)`

 ### The assembly langage

 The function added with `update_asm` must generate the assembly language